tatetian/asterinas.github.io/_posts/2025-05-26-kernel-memory-safety-delivered.markdown

 ## Soundness Is Hard—But Possible

 Rust's promise of memory safety means **no [undefined behaviors (UBs)](https://doc.rust-lang.org/reference/behavior-considered-undefined.html)**.
-But UB in a kernel isn't just a language issue—it can stem from:
+But UBs in a kernel aren't just a language issue—it can stem from:

-- Invalid memory mappings
-- Stack corruption
+- Compromised CPU states
 - Bad page tables
+- Corrupted stack
 - Faulty DMA devices
 - And more...

-To uphold Rust's guarantees, the TCB (i.e., OSTD) must defend against all of these.
-Even with hostile user code, misbehaving drivers, or malicious peripherals, OSTD must ensure the absence of UBs; this is called **soundness** in Rust.
+To uphold Rust’s guarantees, the TCB (i.e., OSTD) must defend against all of these threats.
+Even in the presence of hostile user programs, buggy drivers, or malicious peripherals, OSTD must ensure the absence of undefined behavior (UB)—a property known in Rust as **soundness**.

 We achieve soundness by:
-- Defining strict safety invariants for `ostd`'s APIs
+- Defining strict safety invariants for OSTD's APIs
-- Using MMU/IOMMU hardware enforcement
+- Using MMU and IOMMU hardware enforcement
 - Reviewing `unsafe` code rigorously
 - Running Miri (a Rust UB detector) on kernel code, with kernel-specific adaptations